 The Bottom Line

-- Consider talking to a financial advisor about when to retire.
+- Consider talking to a financial advisor about when to retire so that you can determine not just when the right time is but if you’re prepared.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
+SmartAsset’s free tool matches you with financial advisors who serve your area in five minutes.
 If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.

 - Deciding when to retire means sorting through several key considerations: the balance of your retirement savings, your Social Security benefit and Medicare, which you’re eligible for when you turn 65, can all impact when you decide to retire.
 Here’s a calculator that can help you make the right decision.